Important Information

 Bavarian traditions: A deeper insight into the culture and customs of Bavaria

-Bavaria is not only known for its breathtaking nature and majestic castles, but also for its deeply rooted traditions, which form a large part of the Bavarian identity.
-The “Bavarian traditions” are more than just a glimpse into the past - they are a living part of the daily lives of the people of Bavaria.
-From the famous Oktoberfest to old crafts that have been passed down through generations, these customs are reflected in all facets of Bavarian culture.
+Bavaria is known not only for its breathtaking natural beauty and majestic castles, but also for its deeply rooted traditions, which form a major part of Bavarian identity.
+“Bavarian traditions” are more than just a glimpse into the past—they are a living part of daily life for the people of Bavaria.

 What is part of Bavarian tradition and culture?